patf/offbyinfinity/content/posts/sandboxing-imagemagick-with-nsjail.md

 - No network access — all images are local, so there's no reason for ImageMagick to talk to anyone over the network
-- Read-only access to the binaries, library and configuration files and write access to the folder in which images live temporarily during conversion
+- Read-only access to the binaries, library and configuration files and write access to the directory in which images live temporarily during conversion
-- Sane maximum execution times — somewhat limiting the impact of DoS attacks
+- Sane maximum execution times, somewhat limiting the impact of DoS attacks
-- Permit only a small subset of syscalls to be used in order to reduce the overall attack surface (making it harder for attackers to escape the sandbox)
+- Permit only a small subset of syscalls in order to reduce the overall attack surface (making it harder for attackers to escape the sandbox)

 Most distributions don't have nsjail packages yet, so we'll need to build from source.
 We'll start with the dependencies (assuming you're on Debian or Ubuntu):